An Individual Voluntary Agreement (IVA) is a formal, legal contract for a set period, usually five or six years.

-Example – you are 28 months into a 5 year IVA, so there are 32 months remaining and you pay £200 a month.
-You have a house and a 12 month extension clause, but there is little or no equity at present.
-If your IVA is not settled early, your creditors will expect you to pay in either 32 x £200 = £6,400 or 44 x £200 = £8,800, with £6,400 seeming more likely.
+For Example – say you are 28 months into a 5 year IVA, so there are 32 months remaining and you pay £200 a month.
+You have a house and a 12 month extension clause.
+If your IVA continues to the end, you will be paying in either 32 x £200 = £6,400 (if there is little equity) or 44 x £200 = £8,800 (if there is a lot of equity).

 Case 1 – you are struggling with your IVA payments